kwkraus/HOW-Sessions/sessions/asp-net-core/docs/4-Creating Services.md

 Within the Razor page application, add a project reference to the Services class library.

-### Remove `HowDataContext` from PageModel constructors
+### Refactor PageModel constructors to use `ProductService`

 In our previous session, we injected the `HowDataContext` class into each Product Razor page.
 Replace the `HowDataContext` constructor parameter with `IProductService` parameter.

-It should look similar to the following
+It should look similar to the following:

 ```cs
 private readonly IProductService _productSvc;